Investigate a range of both written and spoken texts from different genres including short story collections, films, plays and non-fiction texts.

 Key Study Areas

-In year 9 English, students develop their skills in film analysis, oral point of view and creative response to a novel as well as learning foundational language analysis skills.
-They continue to be supported in independent reading through our reading program.
+In Year 9 English, students develop their skills in film analysis, oral point-of-view and creative response to a novel as well as learning foundational language analysis skills.
+They continue to be supported in independent reading through our Reading Program.

-In Year 11 English students will read a range of texts, particularly narrative and persuasive texts, in order to comprehend, appreciate and analyse the ways in which texts are constructed and interpreted.
+Students will read a range of texts, particularly narrative and persuasive texts, in order to comprehend, appreciate and analyse the ways in which texts are constructed and interpreted.
 Students will develop competence and confidence in creating written, oral and multi modal texts.

-In Year 12 students read and respond to texts analytically and critically.
+Students read and respond to texts analytically and critically.
 They analyse arguments and the use of persuasive language in texts.
 They also compare the presentation of ideas, issues and themes in texts.
 They create an oral presentation intended to position audiences about an issue currently debated in the media.

 Reasons to Choose